Previous dayApril 29, 2026Next day

 7.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 6 km SE of Pearsall, Texas came in on April 29, 2026 at 22:26 UTC.
+On April 29, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 6 km SE of Pearsall, Texas at 22:26 UTC.
 This was a shallow crustal earthquake, focused at 7.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 28.846°N, -99.047°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 28.846°, -99.047°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29

-The USGS recorded this magnitude 4.1 earthquake 67 km NNW of Barishal, Pakistan at 22:24 UTC on April 29, 2026.
-At a depth of 63.0 km, the event was shallow crustal.
-Geolocation places the event at 36.865°N, 74.347°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.
+A magnitude 4.3 seismic event took place 33 km NW of Barishal, Pakistan on April 29, 2026 at 22:24 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
+Geolocation places the event at 36.537°N, 74.432°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29